vidusheeamoli/PYxD/README.md

 ### How to run it

 ```
-$ python scraper.py
+$ python xkcd.py
 ```

 All the comics will be downloaded and saved in the output directory.

-![]
-()
+Enjoy!